 It is still a lot of work in front of me, sitting many days and nights editing this movie.
 But I already know there were unforgettable heroes, their stories and beautiful nature all around.
 Isn’t this a good predisposition for a great movie?
 Well, let’s see…

-Don’t forget to subscribe if you want to see the final movie.
+Don’t forget to subscribe to my YouTube channel if you want to see the final movie.

 What do you think?
 Do you have some similar experience?
 Or would you like to go filming something like this?
 Any other questions?
 Please comment below this blog post.